 How to win the women’s race, La Course

 The Tour de France organizers first staged La Course in 2014.
 It's a one-day women's race that is loosely affiliated with the men's event.
-Previously held on the Champs-Elysees on the Tour's final stage, it now changes locations each year and in 2020 will be held alongside stage 1 of the men's race in Nice.
+Previously held on the Champs-Elysees on the Tour's final stage, it now changes locations each year and in 2021 will be held alongside stage 1 of the men's race.

 The Tour organizers also put on a women’s race concurrently.
 Unfortunately, it is a far cry from the 21-stage epic that the men race.
 Instead, it is typically a one-day race.
 While that is exciting, it makes the tactics and team objectives pretty straight-forward.
 The first rider across the line wins, and every team pushes all their chips to the center of the table for a chance at victory.

-Riders to watch: The Dutch duo of Annemiek van Vleuten and Anna van der Breggen, American Ruth Winder, and the always-attacking Kasia Niewiadoma.
+Riders to watch: Marianne Vos, Annemiek van Vleuten, and Anna van der Breggen, Ruth Winder, Kasia Niewiadoma.

 Points classification — green jersey